MAIF/daikoku/manual/docs/02-usages/09-producerusage/1-apis.md

 By combining these options, you can create plans tailored to different use cases, whether free, quota-based, or pay-per-use, without being constrained by predefined categories.

 The subscription process in Daikoku offers flexibility, allowing users to customize their validation steps.
-There are three possible types of steps:
+There are few possible types of steps:

-  * **Admin Validation**: This step requires an administrator from the API's owning team to validate the subscription request.
-When a request is submitted, all administrators in the team receive a Daikoku notification and an email containing the request details.
-The first administrator who validates the notification approves the step.
+  * **Form**: A step to display a customizable form, to ask specific information to the user.
 > It's possible to configure this step to display a specific form when the user asks for a subscription.
 > To parameterize the form, we use the JSON language used by [@maif/react-forms](https://github.com/MAIF/react-forms#maifreact-forms).
 > You can write a formatter to format the form response as a notification sent to admins.
 It's just a string with a replacement pattern like this `[[label]]`
-> the result of the form is used to automatically generate metadata which will be deletable or modifiable before validation by the admin
+> the result of the form is used to automatically generate metadata, configure with the `keysToMetadata` parameter which will be deletable or modifiable before validation by the admin (if ana admin step is configure)
+> A header can be setup to display a quick description to the user

+  * **Admin Validation**: This step requires an administrator from the API's owning team to validate the subscription request.
+When a request is submitted, all administrators in the team receive a Daikoku notification and an email containing the request details.
+The first administrator who validates the notification approves the step.

   * **HTTP Request**: This step is a semi-automatic step.
 A HTTP POST is sent to an API with the whole context of the subscription demand.
 A JSON response is awaited with a precise format.